Is There Workers Compensation For Undocumented Workers? (Important Advice)

 Working can be great and a lot of people don’t realize that being able to work is a great privilege.
 If you are a natural born citizen, chances are you will never have a hard time finding a job because of documentation.
 On the flip side, what happens with undocumented workers?
 When you work, usually you obtain benefits.
 The law states that benefits must be provided to full time workers.
 If you have never had an issue receiving your benefits or compensation, then you are lucky.
 However, when it comes to undocumented workers, the question still begs; are they eligible for worker’s compensation?
 The answer is yes.
 If you hire an undocumented worker, you are usually aware of their citizenship status and with being said, if you still decide to hire them, you are required to offer benefits.
-Our undocumented workers compensation attorney Orlando residents rely on at Payer Law Group provides important information on undocumented workers.
+Our undocumented workers compensation attorney Orlando residents rely on at Payer Law provides important information on undocumented workers.

 5 Things You Need To Do

 If you or someone you know is an undocumented worker and is injured on the job, here are a few things you need to do before contacting undocumented workers compensation attorney Orlando residents love :

 Report your illness or injury to your employer within 30 days.
 Do not wait too long to report an injury because if you do, you lower your chances of receiving what you deserve.

 Don’t provide a fake social security number, birthday, or anything else that can be proven as identity fraud.
 Make sure you give the correct information to your employer and for any medical assistance you need.

 Keep in mind, if your employer is paying you in cash, that does not mean you aren’t eligible for benefits so if you are injured on the job and you are paid in cash, you can still ask for worker’s compensation.

 Never let your employer pressure you into thinking that you can be fired or that ICE will be called if you proceed with a worker’s compensation claim.